timothyveldhuizen/react-parking-garage-class/README.md

 ParkingGarageList: contains a list of parking garages
 ParkingGarageItem: contains parking garage information

+## Data

+SearchPlace: dynamic data that changes over time (in this case user input)
+SearchFilter: dynamic data that changes over time (in this case user input)
+ParkingGarageList: static data from external source (json)
+ParkingGarageItem: static data from external source (json)

 ## Challenge

 The challenge is to build with React class components above components with a correct component communication.